 - Because wealthier taxpayers also benefit from sales tax holidays, they offer less “bang for the buck” from a fairness perspective than more targeted tax breaks such as low-income sales tax credits (described in ITEP Policy Brief, “Options for Progressive Sales Tax Relief”) or Earned Income Tax Credits (described in ITEP Policy Brief, “Rewarding Work Through Earned Income Tax Credits”).

-- Wealthier taxpayers are often best positioned to benefit from the holidays since they have more flexibility to shift the timing of their purchases to take advantage of the tax break–an option that isn’t available to families living paycheck to paycheck.
+- Wealthier taxpayers are often best positioned to benefit from the holidays since they have more flexibility to shift the timing of their purchases to take advantage of the tax break—an option that isn’t available to families living paycheck to paycheck.
 Many low-income taxpayers spend most or all of their income just getting by, which means that they also have less disposable income than wealthier taxpayers to spend when the holiday arrives.
-One recent study found that households that earn more than $30,000 were likely to shift the timing of their clothing purchases to coincide with a sales tax holiday, but households earning less than $30,000 were not.
+One study found households that earn more than $30,000 were likely to shift the timing of their clothing purchases to coincide with a sales tax suspension, but households earning less than $30,000 were not.

-- Though the holidays are often marketed as boons to local businesses, nearly all of these holidays (New Mexico’s “Small Business Saturday” is an exception) apply to online purchases, even those shipped from other states, giving no advantage to locally owned businesses.
+- Though the holidays are often marketed as boons to local businesses, nearly all these holidays (New Mexico’s “Small Business Saturday” is an exception) apply to online purchases, even those shipped from other states, giving no advantage to locally owned businesses.

 Sales Tax Holidays Reduce State and Local Revenue